-Benefit Statements for Nonretired Members and Retired Reemployed Members members showing your accumulated service credit for the preceding calendar year.
+Benefit Statements for Nonretired Members and Retired Reemployed Members

+By June 30 of each year, IPERS prepares benefit statements for nonretired and retired reemployed members showing your accumulated service credit for the preceding calendar year.
 Your benefit statement includes a summary of the covered wages your employer(s) reported to IPERS, the contributions you made, interest on the contributions, your designated beneficiary, and information about your accrued benefits.